cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 {{< figure src="/images/painting-pigment+binding-media.png" alt="painting-pigment+binding-media" >}}

-### Natural Pigments

-In general, there are three broad categories of natural pigments:
-- mineral: from mineral ores, semi-precious stones, and even gemstones.
-- earth: from special types of colored dirt (**NJR FIX THIS!!!**).
-These are also, technically, a form of mineral pigment.
-- organic: from plants and animal sources.
-Lake pigments fall under this category.

 ### Lake Pigments in Use

 Lake pigments are typically found in top layer of paintings because their particles are translucent and are thus conducive to being used as thin glazes.
-For instance, the layer of "blush" painted over the cheek of a portrait might be done in a red lake pigment.
-Even early modern textual sources attest to this practice.
-The entry "Glazing" on [fol.
+As the entry "Glazing" on [fol.
 66r](https://edition640.makingandknowing.org/#/folios/66r/f/66r/tl) of Ms. Fr.
-640 notes that "one commonly glazes with colors that do not have body, such as lake & veridigris."
+640 notes, "one commonly glazes with colors that do not have body, such as lake & veridigris."

+In practice, lake glazes could be used to create various subtle effects in painting.
+For example, the layer of "blush" painted over the cheek of a portrait might be done in a red lake pigment.
+This might reflect the use of lake pigments in women's cosmetics.
+[Fol.
+58r](https://edition640.makingandknowing.org/#/folios/58r/f/58r/tl) of Ms. Fr.
+640, the entry "Painter" includes the following observatino: "And thus they pounce the lake on their cheeks & then, with another clean cotton, they soften it."

 ### Historical Recipes for Lake Pigments